 Interviews are normally held as part of the admissions process.

-Publications are not expected but can be included with the application.
+Publications are not expected but details of any publications can be included with the application.

 2. English language requirement